IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Insights/Common Knowledge/API-Testing/API-Concepts.md

 ## 1. API Recon `Info about Parameters, supported HTTP Methods, Auth Mechanisms`
-- To start API testing, you first need to find out as much information about the API as possible, to discover its attack surface.
+- To start API testing, identify API endpoints.
-- To begin, you should identify API endpoints.
 These are locations where an API receives requests about a specific resource on its server.
-For example, consider the following GET request:
+- For example, consider the following GET request:
 ```HTML
 GET /api/books HTTP/1.1
 Host: example.com